libical/libical/doc/UsingLibical.md

 This dual license ensures that the library can be incorporated into both proprietary code and GPL'd programs, and will benefit from improvements made by programmers in both realms.
-I will only accept changes into my version of the library if they are similarly dual-licensed.
+We (the libical developers) will only accept changes to this library if they are similarly dual-licensed.

 ### 1.3 Example Code